pkny/pkny.github.io/_posts/2020-01-26-testing-out-a-post-with-a-youtube-video.md

 So let's test it.

-First, here's an example of how to embed a video of the [Lucifer's Friend](https://www.discogs.com/Lucifers-Friend-Lucifers-Friend/master/90119) album I gave a run today, using the embed code poste by YT:
+First, here's an example of how to embed a video of the [Lucifer's Friend](https://www.discogs.com/Lucifers-Friend-Lucifers-Friend/master/90119) album I gave a run today, using the embed code posted by YT:

 ```css